Achieve Optimal Nutrition: The Optimal Nutrient Intakes

 Personalising the Optimal Nutrient Intakes

 It’s important to note that the Optimal Nutrient Intakes shown in the tables above are nutrients per 2000 calories.
-So, unless you’re eating 2000 calories per day, you’ll need to factor them up or down based on your calorie intake.
+So, unless you’re eating 2000 calories daily, you’ll need to factor them up or down based on your calorie intake.

 The other thing to note is that the Optimal Nutrient Intake targets are stretch targets.
 In the spirit of incrementally levelling your nutrition, you don’t want to jump from the Cronometer default minimums to the Optimal Nutrient Intakes overnight.